I am so proud of what we do here at Advanced Animal Dentistry.

 Although I enjoy all aspects of dentistry and oral surgery, I find reconstructive procedures such as jaw fracture and trauma repair to be very rewarding.

-I have a cheeky Whippet, Maple, who has a coat collection that is far too large for any dog living in QLD and loves nothing more than a nap on one of her numerous comfy beds.
-You can check Maple out wearing her PJs in our instructional video on how to brush your dogs teeth.
+I have a cheeky Whippet, Maple, who has a coat collection that is far too large for any dog living in Queensland and loves nothing more than a nap on one of her numerous comfy beds.
+You can check Maple out wearing her PJs in our instructional video on how to brush your dog’s teeth.

 Dr Aaron Forsayeth

 I started my veterinary career in mixed practice at the Roma Veterinary Clinic in 1997.
 Here I was exposed to a wide range of things, not least of which dental procedures.
 Having received minimal formal training in any dentistry whilst at university, these initial experiences with dentistry were daunting.

 I moved onto the Mudgeeraba Animal Hospital in 1997, where my work revolved mostly around small animals.
 Dentistry was a part of this practice, however over the ensuing years it became a much larger part, and my interest in it grew.